Sexual Harassment Training

 Hostile work environment can be obvious or subtle, requires more workplace training to .
 Overt examples include touching a coworker sexually or repeatedly inviting them on dates when they clearly aren’t interested.
 Subtler examples include making derisive generalizations about a person’s gender, us sexual language, or displaying sexual images at work.

-Both the victim and the harasser could be of any gender. they have to be of the opposite sex.
+Both the victim and the harasser could be of any gender.
+They don’t have to be of the opposite sex.
 According to the Washington Post, nearly 20% of sexual harassment claims are filed by men.
 A sexual harasser could be the victim’s supervisor, a coworker, a supervisor in another area of the company or a non-employee.
 The workplace harassment victim might not even be the person directly being harassed, but could be anyone affected by the inappropriate conduct.

 Alterity’s Sexual Harassment Training